Born: 8 January 1935 in East Tupelo, Mississippi, USA.

 He is often referred to as "the King of Rock and Roll", or simply, "the King".

-Besides his musical career, he appeared in musical movies from 1956 on.
+Besides his musical career, he appeared in musical movies beginning in 1956.
 In the early 1960s his music style changed to a more mainstream pop sound until a well-publicized 1968 rock 'n' roll come-back.
 From 1969 on he performed live in Las Vegas and toured across the USA.
 The later part of his career tended towards pop and country ballads.

 Elvis Presley is the object of one of the most enduring and widespread fandoms in popular culture.